simdutf/simdutf/README.md

 are meant to be used in an *optimistic setting*---when we expect that inputs will almost always be correct.

-You may use functions that report an error to indicate where the problem happens, as follows:
+You may use functions that report an error to indicate where the problem happens during, as follows:

 ```c++
   std::string bad_ascii = "\x20\x20\x20\x20\x20\xff\x20\x20\x20";